Seamus A. Gibbons

 Education: M.A., English, Warsaw University, Poland (Degree 1984) D.E.A., English Literature and Culture, Paris University, France (Degree 1986) Ph.D., Comparative Literature, Graduate Center of the City University of New York (Degree 1996)

 Biography: I started working at Bergen Community College in 2000 and have taught courses in composition and literature.
 As a Coordinator of the Women’s Studies Program, I conducted a series of seminars, sponsored by the Office of Academic Affairs.
-Since 2007, I have served as the Honors Program Co-Director with a focus on further building the program, reaching out to the NJ Stars students, adding new courses and working closely with the Honors Association.
+I previously served as the Honors Program Co-Director with a focus on further building the program, reaching out to the NJ Stars students, adding new courses and working closely with the Honors Association.
 I was awarded a Princeton Mid-career Fellowship in 2005-2006 and I have received awards from The Office of Student Life for continued support of its activities.
 My academic career involves publications in comparative literature, modernist and contemporary Polish art, gender issues and women’s writing.
 Recently, my article on “The Fabric of Memory: Ewa Kuryluk Textile and Textual (Self-) Representations” appeared in “Poles Apart: Women in Modern Polish Culture,” edited by Helena Goscilo and Beth Holmgren, and I authored a book titled “The Theme of Departure in Women’s Travel Narratives 1600-1900: Taking a Leave of Oneself.”
 2016 NISOD Excellence Award recipient.

 Professor Gregg Biermann